Davidnh8/CycleGan/README.md

-# CycleGan: image-to-image transformation for unpaired dataset
+# CycleGan: Image-to-Image transformation for unpaired dataset

 This project provides a complete tool to use CycleGan, a method for image-to-image transformation without a need for paired dataset.
 Here I primarily use it to accomplish image-to-image transformation, specifically, between google satellite images and pre-1920 Japanese Arts.